tanc7/Debian-Fix-Bell/README.md

 And if this shit fucks up.
 I will come back even more irate.
 Meanwhile, you guys, go find the fuck that forced this perma-reinstall so I can punch his nerdy lights out.

-I have many enemies in the Linux community, including a Lennart Poeterring and his stupid broke-assed PulseAudio sound drivers.

-FYI he actually runs his website from his house in Germany.
-There is also a odd discovery I made years ago.
-He has a straight-pipe to GitHub.
-Like... a literal, oil-pipeline in a network.
-I do not know why because every he touches will wilter and rot-away from gassy code bloat.
-I even had a DDoS from a rental stresser fire right into that port.
-It is discoverable with nmap, go to his shitty website by Googling his name and type ```tsocks proxychains nmap --script=ssl-enum-ciphers <poeterring's crappy egotistical website> -p 1-10000```.
-Go use ncat on a couple of open HTTP Proxies first as the Tor method to generate SOCKS proxies has been deprecated (and yet people scan with the default settings thinking its gonna hide them).

-Unless you verify with pcap with deep-packet-inspection to manually confirm it, it is not true.

 Also, go find the asshole who broke my Intel iwlwifi drivers so I can beat his ass too.
 Apparently these wifi issues have been lingering for decades, and if I had not learned of penetration testing wireless adapters, I would have a much more bitter look against Linux.

 For now, I need to get to fixing this shit using my method.

 # The steps I will take to break the annoying speaker drivers.

+# Didnt work, Next One!
-1. Method one, erase the speaker drivers by overwriting the files with zeroes AFTER a apt-get update && apt-get upgrade && apt-get dist upgrade.
+XXXX1.
+Method one, erase the speaker drivers by overwriting the files with zeroes AFTER a apt-get update && apt-get upgrade && apt-get dist upgrade.

 The reason  why is that my discovery of the drivers location implies that its being updated with a new, crappier version from each kernel mini update.
 If you apt-get upgrade at any point from this you might end up reinstalling these annoying drivers.